StephenOTT/GitHub-Analytics/README.md

 5. "Project Templates" - A series of issues, milestones, and labels that are created and applied in a repo for when a new project is started.
 These would be customizable based on the company's/organization's specific project methodology and process.

 6. Repo Comparisons - Allows you to select 2 or more Repos and be provided with comparative stats (issues, users, stars, languages, labels, activity, Git Stats, Keywords, Revision Activity, similar users, similar code, Gems/Libraries/etc used, similar dependencies

+7. Have a ability to grab all of the users stats about their system when creating an issue in GitHub.
+Stats like: Device, browser, resolution, browser version, OS, etc.